-Dr. Raheleh Ahangari is an Assistant Professor of Medicine (teaching position) in Burnett School of Biomedical Sciences at UCF College of Medicine and is teaching Human Physiology, Clinical Embryology and Clinical Endocrinology.
+Dr. Raheleh Ahangari is an Associate Professor of Medicine (teaching position) in Burnett School of Biomedical Sciences at UCF College of Medicine and is teaching Human Physiology, Clinical Embryology and Clinical Endocrinology.

 She received her Doctor of Medicine (M.D.) degree from Carol Davilla Medical University, Bucharest, Romania (1987- 1993) and took several graduate neuroscience courses in the department of Cell Biology and Pathology in the Faculty of Medicine in University of Salamanca to receive “Sufficient Investigator” status in her graduate studies (1997- 1999) where she carried out research in trigeminal neuralgia and headache under supervision of Dr. Rafael Covenas.
 She then moved to Germany for a post-doc position in Wuerzburg, Germany in 2000.
 Her studies focused on immunology, looking for signal transduction mechanisms in apoptosis and T-cell proliferation in department of immunology-virology (supervisor: Dr. U. Bommhardt) of Wuerzburg University (2000).
 She continued her post-doc studies on Macro-patch-clamp recording of the hemi-diaphragm, to characterize the receptors involved in neurotransmission including pre- and post- synaptic molecules involved in the pathogenesis of Guillain Barré syndrome (GBS) and Miller Fischer syndrome in 2001-2002 (Supervisors: Dr. B. Buchwald and Dr. C.V.
 Toyka, head of the neurology university hospital).